 Some developers like to have side projects that they can work on in their free time.
 I’m one of them.
 I always have some code and electronics lying around, waiting to be finished.
 This time I wanted to test my skills in backend development and learn a little bit in the process.
 I have experience with Kotlin, so the obvious choice for me was to try Ktor.

-This approach has the benefit of seeing Kotlin in action on other platforms since Kotlin multi platform might be a valuable tool in my toolbox.
-As frontend I’ve chosen Vue.js since I’ve already tried React in the past.
-Ok so I’ve got the tools, but what should I work on.
-The answer came to me when I was not satisfied with existing solutions in smart home dashboard environment.
+This approach has the benefit of seeing Kotlin in action on other platforms, since Kotlin multi-platform might be a valuable tool in my toolbox.
+I chose Vue.js for the frontend since I’ve already tried React in the past.
+Okay, so I’ve got the tools, but what should I work on?
+The answer came to me when I was not satisfied with existing solutions in the smart home dashboard environment.

 They are hard to configure